infochimps-labs/big_data_for_chimps/README.md

-## Big Data for Chimps: A Seriously Fun guide to Hadoop and Terabyte-scale data processing ==
+## Big Data for Chimps: A Seriously Fun guide to Terabyte-scale data processing

 This is the work-in-progress version of the upcoming O'Reilly book, _Big Data for Chimps: A Seriously Fun guide to Hadoop and Terabyte-scale data processing_.